 Things to do in Chinatown London: shopping

 Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops crammed full of Chinese-inspired trinkets and gifts.

-There are also shops to explore selling lanterns, Chinese clothing and knick-knacks such as maneki-neko (beckoning cats).
+You can also explore shops selling lanterns, Chinese clothing and knick-knacks such as maneki-neko (beckoning cats).

 Where to eat: Chinatown restaurants and bars